Average viewing:• 3–5 seconds in total

 - A speed-view simulation reflecting real-world conditions

+This tool does not judge creativity.
 It highlights what drivers may realistically see.

 Note: This article provides general principles for outdoor advertising.
 Actual results can vary based on design, placement, and surrounding conditions.